 EAB's policy is to maintain a strong capital base to maintain investor and market confidence and to sustain the future development of the business.
 The Board manages its capital levels for both current and future activities and documents its risk appetite and capital requirements during stress scenarios as part of the ICAAP.
-The Group has complied with all externally imposed capital requirements during the period from 1 January 2022 to 31 December 2022.
+The Group has complied with all externally imposed capital requirements during the period from 1st January 2023 to 31st December 2023.
 The Group has elected to use the standardised approach for credit risk.
 Under the UK CRR the Group must set aside capital equal to 8% of its total risk weighted assets to cover its Pillar 1 capital requirements.
-The Group also set aside additional Pillar 2 capital to provide for additional risks.
-In line with regulations, the Group assesses its capital adequacy needs in its ICAAP document which is reviewed, challenged and approved by the Board annually.